luluco250/walljuster/readme.md

 There are many improvements to be made, such as vertical slicing (currently it is done only horizontally) and resampling (allowing an image to be resized to fit the total resolution).
-A GUI is mandatory too, with a preview of the result.
+A GUI is mandatory too, with a preview of the result and visual editing/guides.